-Ownership: The Nature Conservancy.
-Conservation Easement held by NPAT
+Ownership: Owned by The Nature Conservancy.
+Conservation easement held by NPAT.

-The Preserve is part of a larger conservation area located in Hunt County, Texas north of Greenville and includes land owned by The Nature Conservancy (TNC) and other private owners.
+Both are part of a larger conservation area located north of Greenville, TX owned by The Nature Conservancy (TNC) and other private owners.
 The Clymer Meadows Preserve contains some of the largest and most diverse Blackland Prairie remnants in the state.
-It is one of the largest and most diverse remnants of original Texas Blackland Prairie, one of the most critically endangered landscapes in Texas and the U.S. The entire Clymer Meadows Preserve is a valuable resource for scientific research and supervised field trips, tours, hiking and birdwatching, all managed and approved so as not to impair its pristine condition.
+It is one of the largest and most diverse remnants of original Texas Blackland Prairie, one of the most critically endangered landscapes in Texas and the U.S. The entire Clymer Meadows Preserve is a valuable resource for scientific research and supervised field trips, tours, hiking and bird watching, all managed and approved so as not to impair its pristine condition.

 Both NPAT easement properties have been restored by The Nature Conservancy (TNC) and protect a portion of Arnold Creek watershed contributing to water quality of the East Fork of the Trinity River and the Upper Trinity River Basin.
 The property supports water absorption as it increases filtration in the water supplies of Dallas, Houston and communities in-between.